Susanna Wesley: Personal life

 Susanna was buried at Bunhill Fields in London.

 In film

-In 1954, the Radio and Film Commission of the British Methodist Church, in cooperation with J. Arthur Rank, produced the film John Wesley.
+In 1954, the Radio and Film Commission of the Methodist Church in Britain, in cooperation with J. Arthur Rank, produced the film John Wesley.
 The film was a live-action re-telling of the story of the life of John Wesley, with Leonard Sachs as John Wesley and Curigwen Lewis as Susanna Wesley.

 In 2009, a more ambitious feature film, Wesley, was released by Foundery Pictures, starring Burgess Jenkins as John Wesley, June Lockhart as Susanna Wesley, and R. Keith Harris as Charles Wesley.